Samidirbsa/LP3-Regression/README.md

 Objective:
 Develop a robust time series forecasting model to predict store sales for Corporation Favorita, providing accurate predictions for unit sales across a diverse range of items in different Favorita stores.

+# Methodology
+To achieve the objectives, we will follow a structured approach:

+1. Data Exploration   Thoroughly explore the provided datasets to understand the available features, their distributions, and relationships.
+This step will provide initial insights into the store sales data and help identify any data quality issues.

+2. Data Preparation: Handle missing values, perform feature engineering, and encode categorical variables as necessary.
+This step may involve techniques like imputation, scaling, and one-hot encoding.

+3. Time Series Analysis: Analyze the temporal aspects of the data, including trends, seasonality, and potential outliers.
+This analysis will provide a deeper understanding of the underlying patterns in-store sales over time.

+4. Model Selection and Training: Select appropriate time series forecasting models and train them using the prepared data.
+Consider incorporating external factors like promotions, holidays, and oil prices, if available, to enhance forecasting accuracy.

+5. Model Evaluation: Evaluate the trained models using appropriate metrics, such as mean absolute error (MAE), root mean squared error (RMSE), or mean absolute percentage error (MAPE).
+Assess the models' performance and identify the most accurate and reliable forecasting model.

+6. Model Deployment and Forecasting: Deploy the chosen model to predict store sales for future time periods, leveraging the provided test dataset.
+Generate forecasts for the target period and assess the model's ability to capture the sales patterns accurately.

 # Scope:
 The project encompasses the exploration and analysis of a comprehensive dataset, including dates, store details, product information, promotional activities, and sales figures.
 Supplementary files containing additional information will be utilized to enhance the predictive capabilities of the models.